PedroMiguel424/benjvi.github.io/_drafts/2021-08-24-measure-patching-cadence.markdown

 ![patching dashboard]({{site.url}}/img/full-patching-dashboard.png)

-I run a Kubernetes cluster at home, running on Raspberry Pi's, which I use to run various services.
-To augment the platform's capabilities, I run a bunch of supporting third party services, things such as:
+I operate a Kubernetes cluster at home, running on Raspberry Pi's, which hosts various applications.
+To augment the platform's capabilities, a bunch of supporting third party platform extension services also run on it, things such as:
 - Prometheus & Grafana
 - Gatekeeper
 - MetalLB